-Not long after its inception, Lodz Medical University introduced to medicine and dentistry teaching programmes in English.
-Currently, more than 900 international students study here, and over 600 have already graduated through the years.
+Not long after its inception, Lodz Medical University introduced medicine and dentistry teaching programmes in English.
+Currently, more than 900 international students study here, and over 600 have already graduated over the years.

-There’s also a 4-year medical degree in English (or graduate-entry medicine programme) here and student transfers are welcome.
+There’s also a graduate-entry medicine pathway here, and student transfers are welcome.
 Last but not least, MUL offers a Preparatory Course (premed) in English tailored toward medicine and dentistry applicants who need to sharpen their knowledge for the entrance exam.

 The university is located at Pl.
 Hallera 1, 90-647 Lodz, Poland.